Piotr1215/upbound-docs/content/cli/command-reference/robot/token.md

 The Upbound Cloud Platform requires authentication to an organization with [`up login -a`]({{<ref "login" >}}) before using `up robot token create`.
 {{< /hint >}}

+Installing Kubernetes resources from private repositories or installing Official Providers requires robot tokens.
+Find more information on creating Kubernetes secrets with robot tokens in the [Marketplace Authentication]({{<ref "upbound-marketplace/authentication" >}}) section.

 ### `up robot token create`

 <!-- omit in toc -->